 Content warning: Allegations of sexual assault and harassment

-In June 2017, Payne was suspended amid sexual harassment allegations, but he was reinstated in September 2017 following an investigation, according to Variety.
+In June 2017, Payne was suspended amid sexual harassment allegations, but was reinstated in Sept.
+2017 following an investigation, according to Variety.
 Later that month, however, Scottie Nell Hughes—the woman who made the harassment claims—alleged that Payne raped her in 2013—an allegation he denied.
 A judge dismissed most of Hughes’ claims in May 2018 and Fox News settled her suit that September, according to The Hollywood Reporter.